Raymond & Ray: Production

 It was announced in August 2021 that Ewan McGregor and Ethan Hawke had been cast to star in the film, which is written and directed by Rodrigo García.
 In October, Maribel Verdú and Sophie Okonedo were added to the cast, with Maxim Swinton joining the next month.

 Virginia governor Ralph Northam announced in September 2021 that the film would shoot in Central Virginia beginning in the fall.
 Filming began in Richmond the following month.
 Filming took place in Hopewell, Virginia from October 18 to 21.
 Filming took place at Oakwood Cemetery in Richmond in November.

 Jeff Beal composed the film's score.

 Release

-It had its world premiere at the 2022 Toronto International Film Festival on September 12, 2022.
-It also made it to 'World Cinema' section of 27th Busan International Film Festival to be screened on October 7, 2022.
+It had its world premiere at the Toronto International Film Festival on September 12, 2022.
+It also made it to 'World Cinema' section of 27th Busan International Film Festival, screening on October 7, 2022.